 - What your subscription policy will be?
 For instance, will you require a single or double opt-in?

-- You’ll also need disclaimers and copyright statement.
-These are very important because they help you comply with the CAN-SPAM Act laws for email marketing.
-Don’t worry there are plenty of templates available online that will help you create these documents.
+- – You’ll also need disclaimers and copyright statements.
+These are very important because they help you comply with the regulations for email marketing.
+If you have no idea what I’m talking about, don’t worry, here is an amazing free legal course to help you out.

 - Do you plan to incorporate social media in your email marketing?
 This can be done with the click of the button inside most list management tools and it can be a great way to share your content in multiple places at the same time.